foxdonut/meiosis-guide/counter_example_with_jquery.md

 - [Snabbdom](http://github.com/paldepind/snabbdom)
 - [Vue](http://vuejs.org)

 Implementing a renderer for other libraries is easy.
-Refer to the [as yet unwritten] *Implementing a Renderer* chapter.
+Refer to the [Renderers](renderers.md) section.

 Let's specify the Vanilla JS renderer for our counter example: